Xi emphasizes comprehensive, high-quality promotion of Belt and Road cooperation - ExBulletin

 Noting that the world has entered a new period of turbulence and change in recent years, he called for efforts to appropriately manage all types of risks and challenges and to respond effectively to the impact of geopolitical conflicts while advancing high-quality Belt and Road cooperation.

-It is necessary to properly manage the relationship between strengthening the sense of prosperity of participating countries and ensuring benefits for China, Xi said, while calling for concrete measures to safeguard China's interests at home. 'stranger.
+It is necessary to properly manage the relationship between strengthening the sense of flourishing of participating countries and ensuring benefits for China, Xi said, calling for concrete measures to safeguard China's overseas interests. .

+So far, China has signed Belt and Road cooperation documents with more than 150 countries and more than 30 international organizations.

+Data from the Ministry of Commerce showed that by the end of 2023, Chinese companies had established 17,000 overseas businesses in BRI participating countries, with a direct investment stock exceeding $330 billion, while as the foreign economic and commercial cooperation zones built as part of the initiative. had created 530,000 local jobs.

 |